 psoriasis risk.
 Those who are overweight are more likely to have

-psoriasis, and there is a possibility that eating less can reduce symptoms
+a worse condition, and there is a possibility that eating less can reduce symptoms

 Avoiding gluten may

-help some individuals
+help some individuals.

 Fish oils could be